Does FuelMarble Actually Work? What Real Test Data Shows

 The four-stage mechanism in plain language:

 Stage 1 — Coolant surface tension reduction.
-FuelMarble's BioGlass mineral composition alters the surface tension of coolant on contact.
+FuelMarble's mineral composition alters the surface tension of coolant on contact.
 The measured contact angle drops from approximately 62° (standard coolant, beading behaviour) to 4° (ultra-hydrophilic, spreading behaviour).
 The coolant no longer beads against metal surfaces — it spreads flat.

 Stage 2 — Boundary layer elimination.
 Standard coolant with high surface tension creates a thin vapour film between the liquid coolant and the hot engine wall.
 This film — the thermal boundary layer — acts as an insulator, trapping heat in the combustion wall.
 FuelMarble's ultra-hydrophilic coolant floods micro-gaps and displaces this vapour layer, allowing direct metal-to-liquid contact.